Recently added item(s) ×

 Maximum working temperatures for Hayward® sensors vary by housing material.
 Sensors made from CPVC are rated for temperatures up to 140°F and not beneath 30°F. Sensors made from PP are rated up to 170°F, and sensors made from PVDF are rated up to 195°F.

 Sensors are intended for use in liquid media applications only.
 They should not be used for air or gas type services.
 Use of this product in air or gas service may cause damage or harm to product, property or person.
-When installing Hayward® sensors and to ensure proper use, avoid placing sensors along bottom surfaces when sediment, sludge or other undissolved materials may accumulate there and affect the sensor's ability to provide accurate readings.
+When installing Hayward sensors and to ensure proper use, avoid placing sensors along bottom surfaces where sediment, sludge or other undissolved materials may accumulate and affect the sensor's ability to provide accurate readings.

 Add to Cart